 - Combined Test average L/100km

-The Urban figure is designed to represent fuel consumption while driving in inner-city conditions with heavy, stop-start, local traffic.
+The Urban figure is represents fuel consumption while driving in inner-city conditions with heavy, stop-start, local traffic.

 The Extra Urban figure represents fuel consumption at slightly higher average speeds, slightly longer distances and includes trips with acceleration to reach highway speeds.